HorizonAILab/HorizonAILab.github.io/_pages/about.md

 [Imbalanced Multi-instance Multi-label Learning via Coding Ensemble and Adaptive Thresholds](https://dl.acm.org/doi/10.1145/3664647.3680911), _ACMMM_, 2024, \[[**Code**](https://github.com/ZhangqiJiang07/code_DIMvLN)\]\\
 Xinyue Zhang, **Tingjin Luo**<sup>#</sup>, Yueying Liu, Chenping Hou
--  Multi-instance multi-label learning (MIML), which deals with objects with complex structures and multiple semantics, plays a crucial role in various fields.
-In practice, the naturally skewed label distribution and label dependence contribute to the issue of label imbalance in MIML, which is crucial but rarely studied.
+- In practice, the naturally skewed label distribution and label dependence contribute to the issue of label imbalance in Multi-instance multi-label learning (MIML), which is crucial but rarely studied.
-- To address this issue, we propose a novel imbalanced multi-instance multi-label learning method named IMIMLC, based on the error-correcting coding ensemble and an adaptive threshold strategy.
+- We propose an imbalanced multi-instance multi-label learning method (IMIMLC), based on the error-correcting coding ensemble and an adaptive threshold strategy.
 - Furthermore, IMIMLC adaptively learns thresholds for each individual label by margin maximization, preventing inaccurate predictions caused by the semantic discrepancy across many labels and their unbalanced ratios.
 </div>
 </div>